Fly for MS: Support from Air Force

-The Fly for MS received support from the Brazilian Air Force, Uruguyn Air Force and Peruvian Air Force.
+The Fly for MS received support from the Brazilian Air Force, Uruguayan Air Force and Peruvian Air Force.
 The events were held at the air force bases directly and MS patients, media were given special access to the air force and aircraft.

 International media coverage

 BBC Mundo reported on the event: "For years, Google engineer Tomas Vykruta has invented technologies that use hundreds of millions of people worldwide.
 But one day the young New York decided he wanted to get closer to who he could help."